ddev/ddev/docs/content/users/install/ddev-installation.md

 Docker or an alternative is required before anything will work with DDEV.
 This is pretty easy on most environments; see the [Docker installation](docker-installation.md) page to help sort out the details.

 It's easiest to think of DDEV installation or upgrade as the installation of a single binary, the "ddev" binary.
-When you use DDEV, additional Docker images will be downloaded, etc. DDEV tries to make it so you can use the most common installation technique on your system, so homebrew on macOS, `apt` on Linux including WSL2, chocolatey or installer on traditional Windows, etc.
+When you use DDEV, additional Docker images will be downloaded, etc. DDEV tries to make it so you can use the most common installation technique on your system, so Homebrew on macOS, `apt` on Linux including WSL2, chocolatey or installer on traditional Windows, etc.

 === "macOS"